 The Group is primarily engaged in the production and sales of pork and seafood related products, distributed through the UK and internationally.

 This strategy is published in accordance with para 19(2), Schedule 19, Finance Act 2016 relating to the financial year ending 25 March 2023 and applies from the date of publication until it is superseded.

-Young’s is committed to full compliance with all statutory obligations and full disclosure to relevant tax authorities.
-The group’s tax affairs are managed in a way which takes into account the group’s wider corporate reputation in line with Young’s overall high standards of governance.
+The Group is committed to full compliance with all statutory obligations and full disclosure to relevant tax authorities.

 Governance in relation to UK taxation